Henry-Hiles/kernel-package-downloader/README.md

 # Kernel Package Downloader

-A package for the [kernel client mod](https://github.com/kernel-mod/) to download other packages from the #packages-link channel with a single click.
+A package for the [kernel client mod](https://github.com/kernel-mod/) to download other packages from the #package-list channel with a single click.
 (Compatable with openasar)

 ![button](https://i.imgur.com/miKZto9.png)